 After stitching, the booklet proceeds to a 3-knife trimmer.
 This operation removes all excess paper from the top, face, and bottom, leaving clean edges that give the booklet an attractive finished appearance.

 As noted, a commercial printer’s saddle stitching equipment uses folded signatures.
 Having been folded on heavy-duty precision folders, the binding edge has tight folds that help the booklet lay flat after stitching and trimming.
 In contrast, copy shops and smaller print shops often use stitching equipment that staples all the sheets in their flat form and then folds all pages at once.
 This often results in the finished booklet having an unattractive rounded spine as opposed to the crisp spine produced on larger commercial equipment.

 Another noteworthy factor to be aware of is shingling.
 Shingling, also known as creep, is an industry term regarding a phenomenon in bindery operations where paper thickness automatically pushes each subsequent 4 pages of the body away from the binding edge.
 If shingling/creep is not addressed, there is a risk of narrowed outer margins on the innermost pages of the publication and important copy being trimmed short.

-Commercial printers process files using sophisticated software that automatically compensates for shingling by incrementally narrowing the width of pages ever so slightly toward the binding edge to compensate for the thickness of paper being used.
+Commercial printers process files using sophisticated software that automatically compensates for shingling by incrementally narrowing the width of pages ever so slightly toward the binding edge to compensate for the thickness of the paper being used.
 Designers usually don't need to compensate for shingling/creep since reputable printers automatically address this issue.

-Premier Print Group is dedicated to providing superior products and service.
+Premier Print Group is dedicated to providing superior products and services.
 Our experts are always glad to assess your projects and determine the best printing and bindery methods to ensure the highest quality and your total satisfaction.
 Contact us and let’s start a conversation.